Scholarships for

 This scholarship is awarded to a doctor or nurse living and working in Africa, outside of South Africa.
 You are eligible for a scholarship if you:

-• Are a doctor or nurse who is licensed to practice in your country of residence
+• Are a doctor who is licensed to practice in your country of residence

 • Have knowledge in travel medicine and currently care for inbound and / or outbound travellers in your practice